kellerberrin/UVIS/Sphinx/Source/software/linux/linux.rst

 |

+17.  **uploadAuthenticateGAE** - Upload the current local version of the UVIS Authentication server to the remote GAE server.
+     This application can be viewed on a web browser at 'http://kellerberrin-authenticate.appspot.com'.

+     |action| (UVIS) $uploadAuthenticateGAE

+|

+18.  **rollbackAuthenticateGAE** - rollback any failed upgrade of the Authenticate Server to the remote GAE server.
+     Typically this must be done if there is a network failure during an upgrade.
+     This documentation can be viewed on a web browser at 'http://kellerberrin-authenticate.appspot.com'.

+     |action| (UVIS) $rollbackAuthenticateGAE

+|

-16.  **UVIS** - Not executed directly.
+19.  **UVIS** - Not executed directly.
 Defines all the environment variables needed by the UVIS development environment.
      The following 3 sub-scripts are executed in order.
 Do not modify this script for different development environments (nodify UVIS_LOCAL_ENV below).